 its direct instances from the table representing the root class

-), but also all indirect instances from all tables
+(people), but also all indirect instances from all tables

-representing its subclasses (employees
+representing its subclasses (employees and

-), as shown in the following code:
+authors), as shown in the following code:

 Person.retrieveAll = function () { var people = {}; if (!localStorage["people"]) localStorage["people"] = "{}"; try { people = JSON.parse( localStorage["people"]); } catch (e) { console.log("Error when reading from Local Storage\n" + e); } for (const key of Object.keys( people)) { try { // convert record to (typed) object Person.instances[key] = new Person( people[key]); } catch (e) { console.log(`${e.constructor.name} ...`); } } // add all instances of all subtypes to Person.instances for (const Subtype of Person.subtypes) { Subtype.retrieveAll(); for (const key of Object.keys( Subtype.instances)) { Person.instances[key] = Subtype.instances[key]; } } console.log(`${Object.keys( Person.instances).length} records loaded`); }

-For any subtype (here, Author
+For any subtype (here, Author and

-), each record is retrieved and a corresponding
+Employee), each record is retrieved and a corresponding

-entry is created in the map Subtype.instances
+entry is created in the map Subtype.instances and copied

-to Person.instances
+to Person.instances.

 Since the app's data is kept in main memory as long as the app